fvsnippets/flickr-easy-share/README.md

+UPDATE: Mentioned "link" below is now generated using a custom (user defined) javascript, just refering to offline disponible flickr thumbnails url (along with sizes, photo-title, main-url, etc).
+That allows to use img srcset attribute, adding a "nofollow" to links.
+In two word: full flexibility.

+--

 # flickr-easy-share
 Get flickr photo links, in html img and anchor tags format, without accesing flickr web site, and offline disponible.